On the splitting method for the nonlinear Schr\"odinger equation with initial data in $H^1$: Preliminary lemmas

 Strichartz \cite{St} proved \eqref{eq-st-1} for $S(t)$ with $q=r$.
 The other two estimates follow by a duality argument and the Christ-Kiselev lemma \cite{CK}.
 Later, it was extended by Keel and Tao \cite{KT} to all admissible pairs, including the endpoint case $(q,r)=(2,\frac{2d}{d-2})$.
-These estimates for $S(t)$ are extended easily to frequency localized operator $S_{\tau}(t)$ using that $S_{\tau}(t)\phi = S(t) (\Pi_\tau \phi)$ and \eqref{eq-2-20}.
+These estimates for $S(t)$ are extended easily to the frequency localized operator $S_{\tau}(t)$ using that $S_{\tau}(t)\phi = S(t) (\Pi_\tau \phi)$ and \eqref{eq-2-20}.
 Next we recall the time discrete versions of the Strichartz estimates, obtained by Ignat \cite{I}. \begin{thm}[{\cite[Theorem 2.1]{I}}] Let $(q,r)$ and $(\tilde{q}, \tilde{r})$ be any admissible pairs.
-Then, we have that
+Then, there exist $C_{d,q}, C_{d,q,\widetilde{q}}>0$ such that

 and